-- shut off notifications and minimize distractions to further their focus, and
+- Shut off notifications and minimize distractions to further their focus.

 With the help of simple mind maps, diagrams, or flowcharts, independent brainstormers can jot down their central thoughts as a starting point, then use arrows and lines to branch out to more specific ideas.
 The resulting visual maps will serve as a great source of inspiration when team members get back together.

 2. Using recording tools to track brainstorming ideas

 Your team is at the table–either prepared to share the ideas they’ve formed and brought with them, or ready to start the idea creation process from scratch.
 You just need a reliable way to capture the material produced by your brainstorming session so you can fine-tune it in follow-up discussions.

 Before you get started recording your group’s ideas, you should have a plan to keep your brainstorming session on track.
 The more focused your brainstorming efforts, the better the outcome will be.

 You should also appoint one team member to take and post notes where everyone can see them.

 Some of the most widely used brainstorming tools for logging thoughts and suggestions include:

 - A computer with a data projector.